rosshamish/gh-action-bump-version/README.md

 2. `TEST_USER`, which is the Github username of a user who has write access to the test repo.
 3. `TEST_TOKEN`, which is a Personal Access Token (PAT) from the test user which has full repo access and also workflows access.

-To add a new test, follow the existing examples in `tests/end-to-end/config.yml`, for example:
+To add a new test, follow the existing examples in `tests/end-to-end/config.yml`.
+Keep in mind that the tests run in order, top to bottom, so version bumps are cumulative as the test suite goes on.

+Example:

 ```yml
   - name: skip-push